liplum/flarum-jwt-auth/README.md

 }
 ```

-For security issue, you can set the JWT secret in the [config.php](https://docs.flarum.org/config/)
+For security issue, you should set the JWT secret in the [config.php](https://docs.flarum.org/config/)
 instead of barely display on extension settings page for anyone who has the extension management permission.

 ```php